-The Employment Aptitude and Assessment Test Guide
+The Employment Aptitude Test Summary

 For many companies, employee assessment tests are becoming a standard part of the interview process.
 From personality traits to technical skills, the indicators these tests pinpoint can be just as important as what’s found in commercial background checks.
 Job fit is an essential benchmark when evaluating a potential candidate, and employee aptitude tests help to prevent the wrong person from being placed into a position for which they’re not suited.

 There are many types of assessment tests on the market.
 A quick Google search will find hundreds of web-based companies offering a diverse range of evaluations.
 Below are some of the most standard assessments: